 Read all task directions and guidelines

-The Assessment Overview and Performance Task Directions for Students (.pdf/1MB) includes tips to read before completing the performance tasks, such as reviewing student samples and the scoring guidelines, the performance task directions, and the guidelines you must adhere to while completing each performance task.
+The AP Computer Science Principles Student Handouts (.pdf/1 MB) includes tips to read before completing the performance task, such as reviewing student samples and the scoring guidelines, the performance task directions, and the guidelines you must adhere to while completing the Create performance task.
 Underline key points as you read.
-Each performance task has its own unique guidelines, so be sure to take time to review both sets.

 Review scoring guidelines and samples

 You’ll find the scoring guidelines for the Create performance task on the About the Exam page.
 Spend time familiarizing yourself with the scoring guidelines.
 The student samples allow you to see high-performing student responses and student responses with room for improvement.
 Use the student samples to practice applying the scoring guidelines so you can better apply the rubric to your own written response.

 Plan out your time